siemens/continuous-clearing/UsageDoc/CA_UsageDocument.md

 # Demo project after consuming the package
  You can find sample yml files under the [DemoProject](../DemoProject).

-# Clearing Automation Tool Execution
+# Continuous Clearing Tool Execution

  ### Overview

- The Clearing Automation Tool has 3 dll &#39;s, Execute them in the following order to achieve the complete License clearing process.
+ The Continuous Clearing Tool has 3 dll &#39;s, Execute them in the following order to achieve the complete License clearing process.

    > **1. Package Identifier**